-- § The ease with which pedestrians can currently cross the road; - S Whether a crossing will be used regularly: and - § Is a crossing the most appropriate road safety measure or would other measures be more suitable.
+- The ease with which pedestrians can currently cross the road; - Whether a crossing will be used regularly; and - Is a crossing the most appropriate road safety measure or would other measures be more suitable.

-4. Scope of the equality, diversity, cohesion and integration impact assessment (complete - 4a. if you are assessing a strategy, policy or plan and 4b. if you are assessing a service, function, structure or event)

-4a.
-Strategy, policy or plan (please tick the appropriate box below)

-The vision and themes, objectives or outcomes: X

-EDCI impact assessment Update September 2010

-T The vision and themes, objectives or outcomes and the supporting guidance A specific section within the strategy, policy or plan Please provide detail: 1 The Vision for Leeds specifies the following objectives: Increase investment in other forms of transport, such as walking to meet everyone's needs Local services, including shops and healthcare, are easy to accepeople's needs The review recommends sites, assessed according to the above guide the criteria for an LTP investment in a new pedestrian crossing facility assessment guidelines include access to local services.
+4. Scope of the equality, diversity, cohesion and integration impact assessment (complete - 4a. if you are assessing a strategy, policy or plan and 4b. if you are assessing a service, function, structure or event) 4a.
+Strategy, policy or plan (please tick the appropriate box below) The vision and themes, objectives or outcomes: X The vision and themes, objectives or outcomes and the supporting quidance A specific section within the strategy, policy or plan Please provide detail: The Vision for Leeds specifies the following objectives: • Increase investment in other forms of transport, such as walking and cycling routes, to meet everyone's needs • Local services, including shops and healthcare, are easy to access and meet people's needs The review recommends sites, assessed according to the above guidelines, which meet the criteria for an LTP investment in a new pedestrian crossing facility.
+The site assessment guidelines include access to local services.

 4b.
-Service, function, event please tick the appropriate box below The whole service (including service provision and employment) A specific part of the service (including service provision or employment or a specific section of the service) X Procuring of a service (by contract or grant) Please provide detail: The Pedestrian Crossing Review aims to provide an impartial assessn received and to recommend provision of crossings at locations which a particular facility in terms of: • pedestrian demand, • traffic flows and • difficulty of crossing. • The review uses a framework approved by the Highways Board to ass against the three key principles outlined above.
-The framework has the crossing facilities: signal controlled crossing zebra crossing informal crossing facilities, such as a pedestrian refuge.
+Service, function, event

+please tick the appropriate box below

+The whole service

+(including service provision and employment)

+A specific part of the service

+(including service provision or employment or a specific section of the service) X

+Procuring of a service

+(by contract or grant)

+Please provide detail:

+The Pedestrian Crossing Review aims to provide an impartial assessment of all requests received and to recommend provision of crossings at locations which meet the criteria for a particular facility in terms of:

+- pedestrian demand,

+- traffic flows and

+- difficulty of crossing.

+The review uses a framework approved by the Highways Board to assess each location against the three key principles outlined above.
+The framework has three categories of crossing facilities:

+- signal controlled crossing

+- zebra crossing

+- informal crossing facilities, such as a pedestrian refuge,